eksctl-io/eksctl/userdocs/src/usage/pod-identity-associations.md

 ## Introduction

-AWS EKS has introduced an enhanced mechanism for cluster administrators to configure Kubernetes applications to receive IAM permissions required to connect with AWS services outside of the cluster.
-As before, this mechanism, called Pod Identity Association, leverages IRSA, however, it makes it configurable directly through EKS API, eliminating the need for using IAM API altogether.
+AWS EKS has introduced a new enhanced mechanism called Pod Identity Association for cluster administrators to configure Kubernetes applications to receive IAM permissions required to connect with AWS services outside of the cluster.
+Pod Identity Association leverages IRSA however, it makes it configurable directly through EKS API, eliminating the need for using IAM API altogether.

 As a result, IAM roles no longer need to reference an [OIDC provider](/usage/iamserviceaccounts/#how-it-works) and hence won't be tied to a single cluster anymore.
 This means, IAM roles can now be used across multiple EKS clusters without the need to update the role trust policy each time a new cluster is created.
 This in turn, eliminates the need for role duplication and simplifies the process of automating IRSA altogether.